Weight Training for Yoga

 This series will be programed and taught as a collaboration between Emily Giovine & Giulia Pline.

-FIVE SPOTS LEFT
+TWO SPOTS LEFT

 REGISTRATION INFORMATION